-The pressure should be checked and adjusted as well as inspecting for signs of tire wear or visible damage at least once a month.
-Use a good quality pocket-type gauge to check tire pressure.
+- Check and adjust tire pressure with a good quality pocket-type pressure gauge.
 Do not make a visual judgement when determining proper inflation.
-Radial tires may look properly inflated even when they are under-inflated.
+Tires may look properly inflated even when they are under-inflated. - Inspect tires for signs of tire wear or visible damage.